 Tip – In 3AC I always go for the top bunk as for women that is the best option.
 However it can get pretty chilly as you’re right next to the fan!
 I recommend bringing an extra scarf or hoodie to help keep you cosy.
 It’s also quite high up so not recommended if you don’t feel comfortable doing a few acrobatics to get up/down.
 Unlike in 2AC I don’t recommend the side bunks for single women as everyone gets to have a good look at you as they walk up/down the train.

-Sleeper (Non AC Sleeper) is basically the same layout of 3AC, but a third of the price, and rumour has it, a lot dirtier.
+Sleeper (Non AC Sleeper) is basically the same layout of 3AC, but a third of the price, and a lot dirtier.
 Windows are open so the coaches get hot in summer and cold in winter.
 Bedding is not provided so bring your own.
-Everyone warned me about not going in Sleeper class as a foreigner (especially as a solo female) so I did not try it this time.
-But those travellers I spoke to (couples and groups of friends) reported that they’d had no problems, it was just grimy and hot/cold depending on season.
-If it’s your first time in India then we recommend starting off in the AC Classes.
+Everyone warned me about not going in Sleeper class as a foreigner (especially as a solo female).
+I don’t take sleeper for overnight journeys, however I have taken it for daytime journeys, for which it can be fine and is certainly much better for photography as the windows can be opened.
+Sleeper can be very hot/cold depending on season.
+If it’s your first time in India then I recommend starting off in the AC Classes and not sleeper.

 What to do When your Train is Full (and all the others)